 During my year living in Israel for the first year of rabbinic school (2004-2005), we experienced what has come to be known as the “secular High Holy Days”: a series of three holidays/commemorations that follow Passover: Holocaust Remembrance Day (Yom Hashoah), The Day of Fallen Soldiers/Memorial Day (Yom HaZikaron) and Israel Independence Day (Yom Ha’Atzmaut.)
 Click here to read my post on Yom HaShoah: In Memory of Those Who Dreamed of Kugel.

 The lived experience of these holidays had a profound impact on me – something that could only be felt, not just read about.
 The entire country goes on a journey from grief, to grief to celebration.
 First, we experience the personal and national grief of the Holocaust, the sacrifice of soldiers, and then erupts into a wild celebration of the miracle to be in our land.

 There are four holidays right in a row at this time of year: Passover, followed 7 days later by Yom Hashoah, followed 7 days later by Yom HaZikaron (Memorial Day), and the very next day: Yom Ha’Atzmaut (Israel Independence Day).

 In the early days of the founding of Israel, it was decided to use the calendar as a way to establish meaning for the new country.
-Of course, there was much precedent for this.
+Of course, there were many precedents for this.
 For example, in the Jewish calendar developed long ago, we mark the time from Pesach, when we left Egypt from slavery to freedom, to Shavuot where we received the Torah on Mt.
 Sinai.
-We count the 49 days in-between these two dates – called Counting the Omer.
+We count the 49 days in between these two dates – called Counting the Omer.

 Likewise, the founders of the State of Israel wanted to make a connection from Pesach to Independence Day with a series of holidays that would be forever commemorated.
 Knesset members in the 1950’s wanted to link Pesach, with the remembrance of the Holocaust, and then, a day that remembers all those who have died in Israel’s wars (called Yom HaZikaron (Day of Fallen Soldiers), and concluding with the day of Independence, Yom HaAtzmaut.